 Collect requirements process is the second process of scope management knowledge area.
-In order to define the scope, requirements of the stakeholders must be collected first.
-The main purpose of collect requirements process is gathering stakeholder requirements in a project.
+In order to define the scope, the requirements of the stakeholders must be collected first.
+The main purpose of the collect requirements process is gathering stakeholder requirements in a project.

 Before going into the details of collect requirements process and collect requirements process techniques, let’s look at the definition of PMP scope management according to the PMP project management course: Scope Management draws the boundaries of a project and it also shows what will be delivered during Project Closure process group.